 Hence, for the LT4, a pump with an output of 65gal/hr should be the minimum.

 This is not the first time GM specified the incorrect fuel specifications for their crate engines.
-The LSA had two incorrect versions before finally coming out with the correct, but difficult to perform, fueling specifications.
+The LSA had two incorrect versions before issuing the correct, but difficult to perform, fueling specifications.

 So, which pump(s) to use?

 For the LT1 and stock LT4 engines, the Gen5 and Gen6 Camaro ZL1 or CTS-V3 fuel modules will work well.
 The Gen6 Camaro and CTS-V3 are the same part.
-They are capable of providing sufficient fuel.
 The pumping sections of the Gen 5 and Gen6 Camaro are identical with the same flowrates, so choose the pump that suits the chassis best.
 For most all applications, the Gen5 ZL1 fits best and has fewer changes necessary to make work properly.
 ACDELCO MU2101 is a good choice.

-The Cadillac CTS-V2 fuel module does not have the capability to feed 72psi to the high pressure side.
-It is limited to 65psi.
+The Cadillac CTS-V2 (2009 – 2014) fuel module does not have the capability to feed 72psi to the high pressure side.
+It is limited to 65psi due to the safety pressure relief valve built in to the module.
+DeatchWerks does have a high-pressure relief valve available that increase the safety relief pressure to over 75psi.

 For LT1 up to 750HP naturally aspirated, the ZL1 pump should work well.

-For stock LT4 the ZL1 pump should work well.
+For stock LT4 the ZL1 module should work well.
 It’s what came in the OEM application.